2006 Malegaon bombings: Suspicions and releases

 Ajai Sahni, an intelligence analyst who tracks terrorist groups in South Asia, also said it was unlikely to be a Hindu group because they "lacked the organisation for such an attack".
-On 12 September 2006, Indian Prime Minister said it was inappropriate to "rule out or rule in" the involvement of Hindu groups.
+On 12 September 2006, Indian Prime Minister Manmohan Singh said it was inappropriate to "rule out or rule in" the involvement of Hindu groups.
 "I think there should be a fair investigation which inspires confidence and brings out the truth and nothing but the truth without any pre-conceived notion.
 That has to be the objective".

 B. Raman, in an op-ed published on 11 September, noted that "while it is too early to rule out the possibility of either Islamic or Hindu extremists as the perpetrators, there have been "attempts by some leaders of the Muslim community to create a divide between the community and the police by questioning the impartiality of the police and levelling other allegations against the investigating officers".

 As of 30 October 2006, the most recent arrests involved members of the Students Islamic Movement of India and suspicions are presently directed at them as, after the arrests, the police have claimed to be closer to solving the case.
 On 28 November 2006, Mumbai police stated that two Pakistani nationals were involved in the explosions.
 "We have successfully detected the Malegaon blasts case.
 We are, however, on the lookout for eight more suspects in the case," said DGP PS Pasricha.
 The Anti-Terrorism Squad probing into the case has already arrested eight suspects, including two booked in the 11 July Mumbai serial blasts, in connection with four explosions that rocked the town killing 31 people and injuring more than 200.

 Three accused gave a confession about their involvement in the conspiracy, but soon after, two of them retracted before a magistrate, saying they had not made a voluntary disclosure.
 This was revealed to a special court by the accused themselves when they were produced before it for remand.
 The development assumes significance as under MCOCA, a confession does not have evidential value if it is not a voluntary and true disclosure.
 Seeking their remand, public prosecutor Raja Thakre said the accused had played a vital role in the conspiracy and investigations conducted by Anti-Terrorist Squad so far had revealed involvement of more persons who are yet to be arrested.

 On 16 November 2011, seven of the accused in the Malegaon blasts were released on bail after five years of detention in jail.